cracked-machine/pod_serializable/README.md

-This simple example demonstrates how to serialize/deserialize a POD-type object to binary file with padding.
+This simple example demonstrates binary I/O using both POD and Non-POD classes.

 ## PODRecord Class